kishorekeen17/SEBC/installation/labs/1_preinstall.md

 grant all on hue.* to 'hue'@'%' identified by 'hue_password';
 create database oozie DEFAULT CHARACTER SET utf8;
 grant all privileges on oozie.* to 'oozie'@'%' identified by 'oozie';
+create database scm DEFAULT CHARACTER SET utf8;
+grant all privileges on scm.* to 'scm'@'%' identified by 'scm';

 ***************************************************************